- The Huns can be downright creepy.

 - Just the sheer implication of what he did to the nameless soldier who lit the signal flare that alerted all of China to his presence.
 Shan-Yu snaps a flagpole off its post, burns the flag in the fire and just grins while responding to the knowledge that his presence is known by quipping back "Perfect."
 We don't see what he does to the soldier, but he was burning the flag off of a very sharp stick...

-- Mulan and her comrades are singing a cheerful marching song when WHAM, they come across a burned-out village, the aftermath of a Hun massacre - not just of the villagers, but of the army led by Shang's father.
+- Mulan and her comrades are singing a cheerful marching song when WHAM, they come across a burned-out village, the aftermath of a Hun massacre - not just of the villagers, but of the Imperial Army led by Shang's father.
 There are bodies on the ground.
 In a Disney film.
 And then Mulan finds an abandoned doll among the wreckage...

 - After said cheerful marching song, the musical part of the movie is over.
 This tells the audience and the soldiers alike that this is war, and War Is Hell.